Amy Williams: Career

-Williams was unable to qualify for the 2006 Winter Olympics in Turin, Italy, as Great Britain was only allowed to enter a single skeleton athlete in that year's competition, a spot won by Shelley Rudman, who went on to win the silver medal.
-Four years later, she qualified for the 2010 Winter Olympics in Vancouver, British Columbia, Canada, where her country was allowed to send two skeleton athletes.

-At the 2010 Games, Williams won the gold medal in the women's skeleton, breaking the track record twice along the way and winning by more than a half a second.
-At the end of the first day, on which Williams had established a 0.3s advantage over second placed Kerstin Szymkowiak, two protests were filed by other nations over the aerodynamics of Williams's helmet.
-The protests claimed that the helmet's spoilers were illegal and gave her an unfair aerodynamic advantage.
+For the 2010 Winter Olympics in Vancouver, Great Britain were allocated three potential qualifying spots.
+At the Games, Williams won the gold medal in the women's skeleton.
+She broke the track record twice during the competition and won the event by a margin of 0.56 seconds.
+At the end of the first day, during which Williams established a 0.3s advantage over the second-placed slider, the United States submitted a protest over the aerodynamics of Williams's helmet design.
+Canada subsequently filed the same complaint later in the competition.
+The protests argued that the helmet's spoilers were illegal and gave her an unfair aerodynamic advantage.
 The manufacturer claimed that they were integral to the helmet's design.
-Both protests were rejected by the International Bobsleigh and Tobogganing Federation, which had passed the helmet—with ridges—days earlier.
+Both protests were rejected by the International Bobsleigh and Tobogganing Federation.
+Victory gave Great Britain their ninth ever gold medal at a Winter Olympics and first since 2002.
+Prior to her victory, she had never won a World Cup or World Championship race, and Williams stated: "Never in a million years did I think I'd come here and win gold."

-Williams became the first British gold medallist in an individual event at the Winter Olympics for 30 years, following Robin Cousins's victory in figure skating at the 1980 Winter Olympics in Lake Placid, and the first British female individual Winter Olympics gold medallist since Jeannette Altwegg in 1952.
+Williams became the first British competitor to win a gold medal in an individual event at the Winter Olympics for 30 years, following Robin Cousins's victory in figure skating at the 1980 Winter Olympics in Lake Placid.
+She was also the first British female Winter Olympian to win a gold medal in an individual event since Jeannette Altwegg in 1952.
+Williams then acted as flag bearer for Great Britain at the Games' closing ceremony.
+Her win was Great Britain's only medal of the games.
+When she returned to her hometown of Bath, she was given an open-top bus parade in her honour.
+At the end of the year, she was a nominee for BBC Sports Personality of the Year.